RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: RGNet

 \subsection{RG-Encoder}

-All the proposal candidates ${C}$ from a single video comprise instances in a single batch.
-The RG-Encoder (Fig. \ref{fig:rg-encoder}) processes them with the query ${S}$ to produce the encoded proposals $P$.
+All the clips ${C}$ from a single video comprise samples in a batch.
+The RG-Encoder (Fig. \ref{fig:rg-encoder}) processes them with the query ${S}$ to retrieve the relevant clip feature $P$.
 First, the cross-attention generates query-conditioned frame features ${F}$.
-Then, based on the frame-query correlation calculated from $F$, the sampler determines the relevant frames inside the proposals to produce a mask ${M}$ for subsequent retrieval attention.
-We incorporate a learnable token ${R}$ to capture the context of the proposals.
-Additionally, the frame features ${F}$ undergo restricted attention based on the predicted mask $M$ to generate the content feature $F_c$.
-The combination of context $R$ and content $F_c$ forms the encoded proposal $P$.
+Then, based on the frame-query correlation calculated from $F$, the sparsifier determines the relevant frames inside the clip to produce a mask ${M}$ for retrieval attention.
+We incorporate a learnable token ${R}$ to capture the context of the clip.
+Additionally, the frame features ${F}$ undergo retrieval attention based on the predicted mask $M$ to generate the content feature $F_c$.
+The combination of context $R$ and content $F_c$ forms the retrieved clip feature $P$.

-\paragraph{Cross Attention:} To evaluate the relevance of each frame within the proposal $C^i$, we utilize cross-attention, where frame features act as queries and text features serve as keys and values.
+\\ \textbf{Cross Attention:} To evaluate the relevance of each frame within the clip $C^i$, we utilize cross-attention, where frame features act as queries and text features serve as keys and values.
 Cross-attention represents the frame features as a weighted average of the textual features, scaled by their mutual correlation.
 This process results in text-conditioned frame features $F^i$, establishing a fine-grained correspondence between the modalities.
-The query, key and values are calculated as ${Q}^{i} = f_Q({C}^{i}) \in {R}^{L_c \times D_f}$, ${K} = f_K({S}) \in {R}^{N \times D_q}$ and ${V} = f_V({S}) \in {R}^{N \times D_q}$ respectively.
-Here, $f_Q(\cdot)$, $f_K(\cdot)$, and $f_V(\cdot)$ denote the projection layers for the query, key, and value.
+The query, key and values are calculated as ${Q}^{i} = l_Q({C}^{i}) \in {R}^{L_c \times D_f}$, ${K} = l_K({S}) \in {R}^{N \times D_q}$ and ${V} = l_V({S}) \in {R}^{N \times D_q}$ respectively.
+Here, $l_Q(\cdot)$, $l_K(\cdot)$, and $l_V(\cdot)$ denote the projection layers for the query, key, and value.
 Then, we apply the cross-attention layer as follows:

-\paragraph{Sampler:} To retrieve proposals, we need to assess the relevance of each proposal based on the input query.
-Proposal relevance is determined by aggregating the relevancy of its frames.
+\\ \textbf{Sparsifier:} To retrieve the clip, we need to assess the relevance of each clip based on the text query.
+Clip relevance is determined by aggregating the relevancy of its frames.
 However, given the small moment duration, most frames are unrelated to the query.
-Hence, we classify frames into relevant and non-relevant categories using the sampler to assist our encoder in focusing on these pertinent regions.
+Hence, we classify frames into relevant and non-relevant categories using the sparsifier to assist retrieval attention in focusing on these fine-grained events.
 We calculate the relevancy ${G}^{j} \in [0,1]$ of the ${j}^{th}$ frame with Eq. \ref{eqn:sampler}.
-We use a differentiable softmax function \cite{hannan2023gratt, gumble-softmax} for enabling end-to-end training.
+We use a differentiable Gumbel-softmax function \cite{hannan2023gratt, gumble-softmax} for enabling end-to-end training.
+The detailed calculation is in the supplementary materials.